 What’s the Difference Between TDD and BDD?

-But in BDD, I don’t mind how you come up with the output, only that the output has to be correct under the GIVEN condition.
+“In BDD, I don’t mind how you come up with the output, except the output has to be correct under the given condition.”

-BDD has the edge over TDD in this area.
-Since behavior in BDD is written in simple, descriptive English, your clients will be able to understand the tests and more quickly send their feedback.
-These more open lines of communication allow you to better incorporate their feedback to further improve the tests and design of the software.
-In TDD, only skillful programmers can understand the test, which of course, limits communication with the wider audience but this method will deliver code of a higher quality.
+BDD has the edge over TDD in communication and feedback.
+Since the behavior descriptions in BDD are given in plain, descriptive English, your clients can understand the tests so they can send feedback more quickly.
+These more accessible communication lines allow you to incorporate their feedback, which can further improve the software’s tests and design.
+In TDD, only skillful programmers will understand the test, which limits communication with the wider audience, but this method will deliver a higher quality code.

-In BDD you will come across a better specification since communication between the software developer and product owner is fast and easy.
+In BDD, you will come across a better specification since communication between the software developer and the product owner is fast and easy.

 Writing Failing Tests vs. Writing Failing Feature Tests

 As discussed, both approaches start with writing a failing test and then picking it up from there.
-In BDD, a test is written that can satisfy both the developer and customer, but in TDD you write a test that will only satisfy a developer and the code he writes.
-As can be seen below, BDD works over TDD which will make TDD implementation a better approach.
+In BDD, tests satisfy both the developer and customer, but in TDD, the test is designed to satisfy a developer-only and their code.
+As seen below, BDD works over TDD, which makes implementing TDD a better approach.
 So you can never say that BDD and TDD are entirely two different things.

-Although we say BDD is a better approach, we must not forget that BDD has actually evolved from TDD, as a way to eliminate the shortfalls of TDD.
-So there is absolutely no harm in implementing both approaches – one to support the quality of the code the developer writes, and the other to support the behavior of the system defined by the product owner.
+Although we say BDD is a better approach, we must not forget that BDD has evolved from TDD to eliminate the shortfalls of TDD.
+In practice, there is no harm in implementing both methods – one to support the quality of the code the developer writes, the other to help the system’s behavior as defined by the product owner.